Per la versione italiana di questo post, clicca qui.

 Although all Popillia warnings insist on the large spectrum of plants attacked, it has been my experience that, on the contrary, Popillia was very choosy in the selection of its food.
 I did not notice any difference under uncontrolled (2023) and controlled (2024) conditions.

 My garden has a large variety of spontaneous herbaceous plants, ornamentals, shrubs and trees4.
 As already mentioned in the legend of Figure 1, “my” Popillia have a marked preference for Ivy (Parthenocissus quinquefolia), followed by Laurustine (Viburnum tinus) and two Cotoneaster of the species cf. lacteus and cf. salicifolius.
 The common factor seems to be the vicinity of the staircase5.
 But other plants in the very same area appear to be completely immune6.
-They include Pelargonium sp., Hamamelis sp., basil – which I grow as ornamental -, majoram and Salvia spp. (culinary sage – grown as ornamental – and S. microphylla, Perovskia, Buddleia alternifolia and B. davidii, Nepeta, Rosmarinus, Lavandula, Teucrium fruticans and others.
+They include Pelargonium sp., Hamamelis sp., basil – which I grow as ornamental -, marjoram and Salvia spp. (culinary sage – grown as ornamental – and S. microphylla, Perovskia, Buddleia alternifolia and B. davidii, Nepeta, Rosmarinus, Lavandula, Teucrium fruticans and others.

 All those plants around the staircase grow within an approximate radius of 20 m.
-At some distance (say 30 m and beyond), to mention only woody plants, there are numerous Acer, Berberis, Cornus, Corylus, Eleagnus, Euonymus, Fagus, Hibiscus, Lagestroemia, Laurocerasus, Prunus, Pyracantha, Quercus, Robinia pseudo-acacia, Rubus, Sambucus, Ulmus … not to forget my Nemesis and Public enemy N.1, Ailantus altissima. etc. No damage whatsoever occured on those plants in 2023 nor in 2024.
+At some distance (say 30 m and beyond), to mention only woody plants, there are numerous Acer, Berberis, Cornus, Corylus, Eleagnus, Euonymus, Fagus, Hibiscus, Lagerstroemia, Laurocerasus, Prunus, Pyracantha, Quercus, Robinia pseudo-acacia, Rubus, Sambucus, Ulmus … not to forget my Nemesis and Public enemy N.1, Ailantus altissima. etc. No damage whatsoever occured on those plants in 2023 nor in 2024.

 When I moved one of the traps to an Elm (Ulmus sp.) about 15 m N of the staircase, I had some damage in the elm; this is, however, not worrying as the plant tends to be invasive.